kristian-lange-tw/JATOS_docs/docs/Write_your_study/Write-your-own-Study-Basics-and-Beyond.md

 ![New Component](/img/Screenshot_new-component-properites.png)

-Click on 'Create' and you are done.
+Click on <Hl>Create</Hl> and you are done.
 If you add more than one component you can change the order in which they run by drag-and-drop on the position button.

 ## Mandatory lines in your components' HTML